-The Brazilian Journal of Analytical Chemistry is a peer-reviewed scientific journal intended for professionals and institutions acting mainly in all branches of Analytical Chemistry.
-It is a quarterly, open access, international journal with immediate publication of the manuscripts approved after peer review.
-Once published online a DOI number is assigned to the manuscript.
+The Brazilian Journal of Analytical Chemistry (BrJAC) is a peer-reviewed scientific journal intended for professionals and institutions acting mainly in all branches of Analytical Chemistry and Bioanalytics.
+It is a quarterly, open access, international journal with immediate online publication of the manuscripts approved after peer review.

 BrJAC is indexed in SCOPUS, Clarivate Analytics Emerging Sources Citation Index, CAplus Core Journal Coverage List and Google Scholar.

 Brief history of BrJAC

 Ethics and Integrity Politics

 Brief description of the BrJAC Sections

 The BrJAC is dedicated to the diffusion of significant and original knowledge in all branches of Analytical Chemistry and Bioanalytics, and it is addressed to professionals involved in science, technology and innovation projects at universities, research centers and in industry.